DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 - **DSC 180B – the capstone course you'll be enrolled in next quarter – is a 4-unit course, meaning that you should expect to spend 12 hours per week on it on average.
 Plan for 11 of those hours to be spent on your project.
 Quality work takes time!**

 {: .green }
-**While working on your schedule, consult [Methodology Lesson 9, on Project Management](https://dsc-capstone.org/2024-25/lessons/09) for tips on how to allocate tasks each week.**
+**While working on your schedule, consult methodology lessons for tips on how to allocate tasks each week.**

 ### Frequently Asked Questions